SPchalil/StickynotesProject/README.md

 #### Install (React app - Client)
-To install all dependencies, change the directory to client cd into client/ and run the command 'npm install'
+To install all dependencies, change the directory to client cd into client/ and run the command 'npm install', `../client/npm install`

 #### Install (Server)
-To install all dependencies, change the directory to server cd into server/ and run the command 'npm install'
+To install all dependencies, change the directory to server cd into server/ and run the command 'npm install', `../server/npm install`

 ### Install MySQL database
    - Install MySQL for appropriate OS-